mscwilson/tracker_estate/tracker_details/python.md

 Event index counter for session | n/a
 Timestamp on session | n/a
 Asynchronous event sending | yes
-Retry with exponential back-off | yes
+Event sending retry | y
 Plug-in architecture | no
 Events are different classes | yes
 Events are different functions | deprecated